Ultimate Puppy was developed by dog advocate Peggy van Dam and seasoned trainer Sydney Bleicher and was published as a printed

 kit (under the name the Ultimate Puppy Toolkit) between 2002 and 2008.
 Originally the kit retailed for $19.99.
 You can still

 find copies through resellers on Amazon and eBay for approximately $50.00.
-This web site delivers a free electronic version
+This web site delivers an electronic version

 of the kit, now referred to as Ultimate Puppy.
 We hope you enjoy it.